rybak/VanillaWithFlake/README.md

 ### Crafting

-- Smooth Stone now has a crafting recipe (two stone slabs vertically)
+- Smooth Stone now has a crafting recipe (2 Stone Slabs vertically)

-- All Stair recipes now yield 8 stairs instead of 4
+- All Stair recipes now yield 8 Stairs instead of 4

+- Leather now has a crafting recipe (9 Rotten Flesh)

 ### Mobs

 - Spiders and Cave Spiders now create Cobwebs periodically (Cave Spiders twice as fast as regular)

-- The End Dragon now drops an Elytra
+- The End Dragon now drops an Elytra upon death